Claudiomics/azure-database-migration/README.md

 <img width="1440" alt="Screenshot 2024-03-20 at 00 24 44" src="https://github.com/Claudiomics/azure-database-migration/assets/149532217/0c1dd55a-7958-49ca-b89b-6548300cf981">

 5. I checked the access level by disconnecting and re-connecting to the server using the _DB_Reader user credentials (using `Microsoft Entra ID- Universal with MFA support` and click `Add Account` under `Accounts`).
 6. I logged in using '_DB_Reader@aicoreusers.onmicrosoft.com' and the password provded.
-I had to download the `Microsoft Authenticator` app on my phone and verify myself before I was able to connect.
+I had to download the `Microsoft Authenticator` app on my phone and verify the account before I was able to connect.
-7. The following images show this user is able to view the data in the databases but can't edit them.
+7. The following images show this user is able to view the data in the databases but is unable to edit them.
 <img width="1440" alt="Screenshot 2024-03-20 at 00 39 21" src="https://github.com/Claudiomics/azure-database-migration/assets/149532217/3c41c5ed-dfdc-4688-8eca-ed21bad1ecfd">

 <img width="1397" alt="Screenshot 2024-03-20 at 00 41 13" src="https://github.com/Claudiomics/azure-database-migration/assets/149532217/6c88b2d4-fd5a-46f3-b104-c48d4db1138f">